andrasq/qlogger/README.md

 ### getWriters( )

-Return the array of writers added to this qlogger.
+Return the array of writers attached to this qlogger.

 ### removeWriter( writerObject )